 That very first line determines which assessment tool I use.

-- If the final product is library-only lesson, then I use a graphic organizer and/or library statistics to show learning.
+- If the final product is a library-only lesson, then I use a graphic organizer and library statistics to show learning.

 Teachers appreciate having a student-generated graphic organizer for a Library Lesson—it keeps students on task and teachers can use it as evidence for a daily grade.
-If teachers will collect the document I evaluate student mastery by walking about and seeing what they’ve filled in on their organizer; at other times I collect the document to provide assessment to students and then give the stack to teacher(s) so they can record the grade and/or extend it with their own.
+If teachers will collect the document I evaluate student mastery by walking about and seeing what they’ve filled in on their organizer; at other times I collect the document to provide assessment to students and then give the stack to teacher(s) so they can record the grade or extend the learning.

-For a classroom product where the teacher has an assessment rubric, I generate library rubric criteria and share with teachers to add to their assessment rubric.
-The secret to success with this assessment tool is that we need to clearly define for both students and teachers what comprises exemplary, proficient, or acceptable.
+For a classroom product where the teacher has an assessment rubric, I generate library rubric criteria to add to the teacher’s assessment rubric.
+The secret to success with this assessment tool is that we clearly define for both students and teachers what comprises exemplary, proficient, or acceptable.
 Neither students nor teachers are knowledgeable about library curriculum and teachers may not give us the opportunity to perform the grading for the “library criteria” (although those who have accepted my offer are very grateful that I help with assessment).

 - If the purpose is to introduce a special collection of books that support a content area, then circulation numbers for that collection—generated as a report through the library automation system—indicate whether students grasped the value of those support materials.

-- If the purpose is to teach an aspect of the research process, then counts of incidental, independent library use by those students for several days after the lesson indicate the success of the lesson: if they can work independently and immediately pursue research for the project, then they know and can do what we have taught.
+- If the purpose is to teach an aspect of the research process, then counts of incidental, independent library use by those students for several days after the lesson indicate the success of the lesson; if they can work independently to pursue research for the project, then they know and can do what we have taught.

 When we teachers become School Librarians we don’t give up the tools we used in the classroom, but rather we refine and modify them.
 Assessment is a good example of the refining and modification we must do to provide students with the best possible education.